cristibaluta/Jit/README.md

-	jit commit Some commit message here // As you can see, no need for "", jit knows that after commit follows a message jit ci Some commit message here // Shortcut available here also
+	jit commit Some commit message here // As you can see, no need for "", jit knows that after commit follows a message jit ci Some commit message here // Shortcut available here also jit magic Some commit message here // Add files to stage, commits, then pushes to server

 For a complete list of commands and details run